Exhibition series in the Cabinet: Sophie Lindner, Neozoon, Andrea Grützner

 Curatorial team: Gwendolin Kremer, Andreas Kempe

-Under the title ‘Dieses ist das Bild der Welt, Die man für die beste hält’ (This is the image of the world that one considers the best), taken from a poem by Johann Wolfgang von Goethe, the Office for Academic Heritage Scientific, and Art Collections of the TUD is showing contemporary positions by installation and performance artist Sophie Lindner (May to September 2025) on two floors of the Gallery of the Office for Academic Heritage Scientific, and Art Collections in the Görges Building, the filmmaker collective Neozoon (September to November 2025) and the photographer Andrea Grützner (November 2025 to January 2026) in dialog with scientific teaching and research objects from the university collections.
+Under the title "This is the picture of the world that one considers to be the best" (loosely based on Johann Wolfgang von Goethe), the Office for Academic Heritage Scientific, and Art Collections of the TUD is showing contemporary positions by installation and performance artist Sophie Lindner (May to November 2025) on two floors of the Gallery of the Office for Academic Heritage Scientific, and Art Collections in the Görges Building, the filmmaker collective NEOZOON (November 2025 to March 2026) and the photographer Andrea Grützner (March to July 2026) in dialog with scientific teaching and research objects from the university collections.

-The potential of artistic research for the development and visualization of university teaching and research collections has been demonstrated in scientific projects and exhibition projects over the past fifteen years.
-The example of the Artist in Residence programmes docked at the Office for Academic Heritage, Scientific and Art Collections, such as the Schaufler Lab@TU Dresden on Artificial Intelligence and Data Worlds or the S+T+ARTS Ec(h)o programme, as well as the exhibition projects that have been carried out, show how artistic means can be used to question and contextualize scientific topics against the backdrop of teaching and research objects and, in the best case, expand them to gain new insights.
+The potential of artistic research for the development and visualization of university teaching and research collections has been demonstrated in scientific and exhibition projects over the past fifteen years.
+Using the example of the Artist in Residence programmes docked at the Office for Academic Heritage, Scientific and Art Collections, such as the Schaufler Lab@TU Dresden on Artificial Intelligence and Data Worlds or the S+T+ARTS Ec(h)o programme, as well as exhibition projects, it becomes clear how artistic means can be used to question and contextualize scientific topics against the backdrop of teaching and research objects and, in the best case, expand them to gain new insights.
 Artistic-speculative research can make the learning and processual character of science tangible in an exemplary way using historical collection items.
 At first glance, the overarching themes of the residencies docked with us have no connection to the university collections.
 Rather, they refer to computer science, engineering and the natural sciences - flanked by the essential smaller humanities and social sciences here in Dresden.

 It is therefore reasonable to assume that the artists applying are primarily interested in high-performance computing and unusual visualization practices that primarily take place in the digital realm.
 Far from it!
 Our experience over the past eight years has shown that it is precisely the objects from the diverse and top-class collections that inspire the artists and help them to concretize their research ideas.
 The objects in the collections are not simply a vehicle, but usually a central object of research.
 As materialized bodies of knowledge, the teaching objects serve to embed futurology in a history of knowledge and at the same time assume a mediating function as an independent artistic work.